California School for the Blind

 The California School for the Blind is a public educational institution for blind children, K-12, located in Fremont, California.
 Its campus is located next to the California School for the Deaf.

 History

-The San Francisco area's education of blind children began in 1860 with the organization of the privately supported Society for the Instruction and Maintenance of the Indigent Deaf and Dumb, and the Blind in California by Mrs. Frances Clark.
+The San Francisco area's education of blind children began in 1860 with the organization of the privately supported Society for the Instruction and Maintenance of the Indigent Deaf and Dumb, and the Blind in California by Frances Augusta Clark.
 She served as the first principal of the school until 1865, when Dr. Warring Wilkinson was brought to the school.
 Dr. Wilkinson is credited with beginning the efforts to make the school wholly state-supported and seeing the school, then known as the California State Asylum for the Deaf, Dumb and Blind through its move to what would later become Berkeley in 1867.